matsp/docker-flutter/README.md

 # docker-flutter

 With this docker image you don't need to install the Flutter and Android SDK on your developer machine.
 Everything is ready to use inclusive an emulator device (Pixel with Android 9).
 With a shell alias you won't recognize a difference between the image and a local installation.
-Be aware that the emulator is actually only running on Linux hosts with KVM installed.
-If you are using VSCode you can use this image as your devcontainer.
+If you are using VSCode you can also use this image as your devcontainer.

 ## Supported tags